pevey/sveltekit-medusa-client/README.md

 ## Authentication

-Some methods in the library, like the `getProducts` method in the example above, need no authentication.
+Some methods in the library, like the `getAllProducts` method in the example above, need no authentication.
 Other methods need more context, such as whether the requester is a logged in user, or whether they have an existing shopping cart.
 The first argument passed to those methods is the special SvelteKit `locals` object.
 Locals on the server work much like a page or session store in the browser.
 They are a place to hold on to data related to this particular request that we may need somewhere else in the application before this request/response cycle is complete.

 Use the middleware method `handleRequest` from this library to handle customer authentication on every request with very little effort.
 If the user is logged in, the user object will be available at `locals.user.` Middleware is added in SvelteKit via the hooks.server.js/ts file: